-The Paragard copper intrauterine device (IUD) has been connected to serious injuries and complications in patients implanted with the device.
+The Paragard® copper intrauterine device (IUD) has been connected to serious injuries and complications in patients implanted with the device.
 The IUD is implanted inside the uterus and designed to provide long-term birth control.
-However, the device can migrate and/or break inside patients, leading to health issues and complications with removal.
-The Food and Drug Administration (FDA) has received thousands of reports of Paragard breakage.
+However, the device can break inside patients, leading to health issues and complications with removal.
+The Food and Drug Administration (FDA) has received thousands of reports of Paragard® breakage.

-Patients are filing lawsuits against Teva Pharmaceuticals, claiming that the IUD manufacturer failed to warn about the risks associated with Paragard use.
-If you were implanted with the Paragard IUD and suffered injuries from the device, contact us for a free case evaluation.
+Patients are filing lawsuits against Teva Pharmaceuticals, claiming that the IUD manufacturer failed to warn about the risks associated with Paragard® use.
+If you were implanted with the Paragard® IUD and suffered injuries due to breakage of the device before or during removal, contact us for a free Paragard lawsuit case evaluation.

 Adverse Events Reported to the FDA

 The FDA has received more than 1600 adverse event reports related to the Paragard® IUD since 2010.
 The reports include events such as the following: